mkdocstrings/griffe/docs/downstream-projects.md

 # Downstream projects

 Griffe is used by various projects in the Python ecosystem.
 They are listed below in alphabetical order.
+[Griffe extensions are listed on their own page.](extensions.md)

 ## api2mdx

 [api2mdx](https://github.com/Mirascope/api2mdx) is a Python tool that generates `mdx` documentation for Python APIs.
 Under the hood, it uses Griffe.

+## Cybersecurity AI (CAI)

+[Cybersecurity AI (CAI)](https://github.com/aliasrobotics/cai) is a lightweight, open-source framework that empowers security professionals to build and deploy AI-powered offensive and defensive automation.
+It uses Griffe to parse docstrings in order to generate function schema for MCP tools.
+I believe it reused code from Pydantic AI.

 ## Fumadocs